 A movement driven by many

-Visitors to Denmark are often struck by the degree of interaction between organic farmers, food companies, organisations and the government.
+Visitors to Denmark are often struck by the strong collaboration between organic farmers, food companies, organisations and the government.
+Over time, this close cooperation has created a trusted organic ecosystem where sustainability, animal welfare and nature are key priorities.

 Food Nation’s Stories by Denmark

-Denmark launched the world’s first organic food label in the 1980s and has led the organic movement ever since
+Denmark launched the world’s first organic food label in the 1990 and has led the organic movement ever since.

 In this Food Nation live podcast, two organic entrepreneurs talk about their passion for innovation.